Gaojingtong/gaojingtong.github.io/index.md

 ## Awards and Prizes

 ### 2024
-- Achieved second place overall in the in the "KDD CUP 2024 Multi-Task Online Shopping Challenge for LLMs" competition hosted by Amazon.
+- Second place overall in the in the "KDD CUP 2024 Multi-Task Online Shopping Challenge for LLMs" competition hosted by Amazon.
 (Third place in three tracks and second place in two tracks)

 ### 2023
 - IJCAI'23 Travel Award